 - a.
 Students are considered Federal employees for purposes of the Office of Workers Compensation Program (OWCP).
 OWCP benefits do not begin to accrue until the day following a student's separation from the program. - b.
 The center shall complete the appropriate OWCP form(s) whenever a student is injured, develops an occupationally related illness, or dies while in the performance of duty.
 The center shall immediately comply with the procedures set out in the Employment Standards Administration regulations at 20 CFR Chapter 1.
 The CA form portion of the SHIMS form and a copy of the ETA Form 6-61 (Notice of Student Separation) shall be filed with the Office of Worker's Compensation Program (OWCP) district office only when the injury or illness results in separation.
-When separation does not occur, such forms shall be maintained in the student's health record. - c.
-If the student dies while in Job Corps, the center shall: - Inform the next of kin of any possible FECA benefits if death occurred during the performance of duty.
+When separation does not occur, such forms shall be maintained in the student's health record.

+- c.
+If the student dies while in Job Corps, the center shall: - 1.
+Inform the next of kin of any possible FECA benefits if death occurred during the performance of duty.
 If the student did not die during the performance of duty, the government shall pay only for expenses involved in the preparation and transportation of the remains to a mortuary in the area selected by the next of kin, within the United States and its possessions. - 2.
-If the next of kin refuses to accept the remains, arrange for burial at a site close to the center and at a cost not to exceed the amount authorized in Section 8134(a) of the Federal Employees' Compensation Act.

-3. Provide the national office of Job Corps, documentation authorizing OWCP eligibility.
-If next of kin is eligible for benefits, further review by the national office shall determine if any additional gratuity payments, not to exceed \$10,000 in accordance with Section 651 of Public Law 104-208 (The Omnibus Consolidated Appropriations Act), shall be awarded.

-R9.
-Written Standing Orders

-- a.
-All standing orders shall be reviewed and signed by the center physician9 and the center director annually. - b.
-Current signed and dated health and non-health standing orders shall be kept in the center's health unit.
-Non-health standing orders shall be available to appropriate staff. - c.
-Annually, each center shall submit a memorandum to the regional office indicating which standing orders have changed.
-Copies of any individual health staff authorizations and standing orders that have been changed shall be sent to the regional office for approval.
-(Refer to Exhibit 5-2, Plan and Report Submission Requirements, for reporting deadlines.)

-R10.
-Student Introduction to Health Services
+Arrange for burial at a site close to the center and at a cost not to exceed the amount authorized in Section 8134(a) of the Federal Employees' Compensation Act in the event that the next of kin refuses to accept the remains. - 3.
+Provide the National Office of Job Corps with documentation authorizing OWCP eligibility.
+If next of kin is eligible for benefits, further review by the national office shall determine if any additional gratuity payments, not to exceed \$10,000 in accordance with Section 651 of Public Law 104-208 (The Omnibus Consolidated Appropriations Act), shall be awarded. - R9.
+Health Care Guidelines - a.
+All health care guidelines shall be approved and signed annually by the center physician, center mental health consultant, or center dentist, as appropriate. - b.
+Current signed and dated health care guidelines shall be kept in the health and wellness center. - c.
+Annually, each center shall submit a memorandum to the Regional Office indicating which health care guidelines have been modified.
+Copies of any individual health staff authorizations and health care guidelines that have changed shall be sent to the Regional Office for approval.
+(Refer to Exhibit 5-2, Plan and Report Submission Requirements, for reporting deadlines.) - R10.
+Student Introduction to Health Services diseases, safe sex practices, family planning services, TEAP services, mental health services, the importance of good health to obtain/maintain employment, and the Notice describing how medical information about students may be used, disclosed, and how students can get access to this information.

 Centers shall provide an overview of health services to new students by a member of the health services staff during the Career Preparation Period.
-This shall include an explanation of procedures/tests that are performed as part of the medical and dental exam, information on HIV and other sexually transmitted diseases, safe sex practices, family planning services, TEAP services, mental health services, the importance of good health to obtain/maintain employment, and the Notice describing how medical information about students may be used, disclosed, and how students can get access to this information.
+This shall include an explanation of procedures/tests that are performed as part of the medical and dental exam, information on HIV and other sexually transmitted